 A team of volunteers called the eTeam creates each three-monthly Journal under the control of an Editor but it is a team effort.
 Membership of the eTeam is open to financial members who have contributed articles to Journals and who are prepared to continue to write.
-Above are the past and current Editors of the NFHS Journal - Ron, Jane, Ken and Valerie.
+Above are the past and current Editors of the NFHS Journal.
+From left to right are Ron, Jane, Ken and Valerie.
 The Journal contains a variety of articles, advice and reviews on family histories, local histories, books and useful sites.
 Generally a theme is selected.
 Articles are included in the publication whether they are on the theme or not although preference is given to articles that do follow the theme.
 The closing date for submissions to a Journal is the first Saturday of the month before the issue (ie February, May, August or November).

-The themes for 2019 and 2020 are:
+The themes for 2021 are:

-Keep your eye out for the files created in the Library How to ... books and on our Facebook page that will also be included in our Journal.
+Keep your eye out for the files created in the Library 'How to ...' books and on our Facebook page that may also be included in our Journal.

 Additional copies of the Journal are available from the front desk at a cost of $4 and can be posted for an additional $2.